dillguill/url-to-wikilinks-obsidian/README.md

 - Only `.md` files are processed.
 - The script normalizes URLs by removing trailing slashes for matching.
 - Ensure your notes have proper YAML frontmatter with a `source` field containing the URL.

-## License

-This script is provided as-is.
-Use at your own risk.